Beth Abraham Orthodox Synagogue

 207-947-8338

-Hannaford’s carries some frozen poultry, some “haimishe” dry goods, and Kiddush wine.
+Hannaford’s carries frozen poultry, Empire and Meal Mart frozen beef, some “haimishe” dry goods, and Kiddush wine.
 On Friday you can also get challot in the bakery department under the supervision of the KVH/Va’ad of Boston.

 The Natural Living Center